Apostolos1975/PublicProjects/LLM_design_template/README.md

 ### Managing API Keys
 1. Click the cogwheel icon in the upper right corner
-2. Enter your API key in the "ChatGPT parameters" popup
+2. In the "ChatGPT parameters" popup:
+   - **Load Key**: Click to load and display your stored API key (decrypted)
-3. Click "Save Key" to store it securely
+   - **Save Key**: Enter your API key and click to store it securely (encrypted)
-4. Click "Delete Key" to remove the stored key
+   - **Delete Key**: Click to remove the stored API key
+   - **Eye Icon**: Toggle password visibility to view/hide the API key
+3. Your API key is automatically encrypted before storage

+### Using ChatGPT Interface
+1. Enter your prompt in the "Prompt" text area
+2. Click "Run" or press **Ctrl+Enter** to send the prompt to ChatGPT
+3. View the response in the "Result" text area
+4. Click "Clear" to clear both prompt and result fields

+### Configuring ChatGPT Parameters
+1. Open settings (cogwheel icon)
+2. **Temperature**: Adjust the temperature parameter (0-1, default: 0.3)
+   - Lower values (0-0.3): More focused and deterministic responses
+   - Higher values (0.7-1): More creative and varied responses
+3. **Model Selection**: Choose from available ChatGPT models
+   - Default: gpt-5.1
+   - Options: gpt-5.1, gpt-5, gpt-4.1, gpt-4.1-mini, gpt-4o, gpt-3.5-turbo
+4. Settings are automatically saved when changed

 ## Security Architecture